Which Balcony approach?

 Let’s start with the Juliet.
 Although essentially a specialist balustrade protecting an opening French door on an upper floor, this type of balcony is still an effective way of bringing an open, outdoor feel to an indoor space when a projecting balcony isn’t practical.
 This style of balcony is cost-effective, however, it is limited in application as it has no deck construction and therefore cannot be used as a break-out area.
-In developments which balcony design needs to meet the requirements of the London Housing Design Guide, the choice of which balcony will usually move away from Juliet balconies as they don’t offer the outdoor space.
+In developments where design needs to meet the requirements of the London Housing Design Guide, the design will usually move away from Juliet balconies as they don’t offer the outdoor space.

 We now come to self-supporting balconies, which protrude from the building using a metal balcony frame.
 The weight of the balcony structure, deck and balustrade is supported by columns or ‘legs’ to minimise the cantilever forces normally taken by the building frame.
 This type of balcony is often the preferred choice of architects and designers as it combines the aesthetic and practical appeal of a walk-on balcony with a relatively simple support system which imposes minimal loads on the building frame.
 They are, perhaps, more common on timber or light weight building constructions.